Tyron Vrede: Ottawa Redblacks

-Vrede was selected by the Ottawa Redblacks with the tenth overall pick in the 2021 CFL Global Draft.
+Vrede was selected by the Ottawa Redblacks with the tenth overall pick in the 2021 CFL global draft.
 Before the draft, JC Abbott of 3DownNation.com had rated him as the second-best linebacker available after Les Maruo.
 Vrede signed with the Redblacks in late April, and officially made the roster after final cuts were announced a week before the start of the 2021 season.
 He recorded four special teams tackles in his first four games and finished the year third on the team with ten special teams tackles in 14 games played.
 He also broke into the defensive rotation towards the end of the season, where he recorded five defensive tackles.

 In 2022, Vrede played in 12 regular season games where he recorded seven special teams tackles.
 At the start of the 2023 season, he played in the first four games where he had 18 defensive tackles, including a career-high 11 defensive tackles on July 8, 2023, against the Hamilton Tiger-Cats.
 He also recorded two special teams tackles in those games, but suffered a season-ending injury and was out for the remainder of the year.

 In 2024, Vrede played in 10 regular season games where he had 16 defensive tackles, three special teams tackles, and one sack.
 He also played in the team's East Semi-Final loss to the Toronto Argonauts where he recorded two special teams tackles.
 After becoming a free agent in the following offseason, Vrede re-signed with the Redblacks to a one-year contract.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Saskatchewan Roughriders

+On February 10, 2026, it was announced that Vrede had signed with the Saskatchewan Roughriders.
+On July 2, he was released.

+Edmonton Elks

+On July 3, 2026, Vrede signed with the Edmonton Elks practice roster.